 A coherent and whole-of-government approach to AI oversight requires interagency coordination.
-Agencies should coordinate with each other to share experiences and to ensure consistency and predictability of AI-related policies that advance American innovation and growth in AI, while appropriately protecting privacy, civil liberties, and American values and allowing for sector- and application-specific approaches when appropriate.
-When OMB's Office of Information and Regulatory Affairs (OIRA) designates AI-related draft regulatory action as "significant" for purposes of interagency review under Executive Order 12866, OIRA will ensure that all agencies potentially affected by or interested in a particular action will have an opportunity to provide input.
+Interagency coordination will be achieved under the auspices of Executive Order 12866, which governs the Office of Information and Regulatory Affairs (OIRA) in its oversight of Federal regulation and establishes principles of regulation that are relevant to this Memorandum.
+Consistent with Executive Order 12866, agencies should coordinate with each other to share experiences to ensure consistency and predictability of AI-related policies that advance American innovation and adoption of AI, while appropriately protecting privacy, civil liberties, national security, and American values and allowing sector- and application-specific approaches.
+When OIRA designates AI-related draft regulatory action as "significant" for purposes of interagency review under Executive Order 12866, OIRA will ensure that all agencies potentially affected by or interested in a particular action will have an opportunity to provide input.

-Non-Regulatory Approaches to AI7
+Non-Regulatory Approaches to AI9